Oh Mercury Retrograde, how I do appreciate you.

 While the premise of Study the Solopreneur series always stays true to career change, doing work you love and growing in the process, each and every guest has something unique to share.

 I’ve enjoyed speaking with my guests throughout the year and I’ve learned a lot from them.
-I hope you find the value out of this series and know that you can always decide to go in the direction of your truth.Anything worthwhile doesn't come easily - but in the process, you'll discover what's inside of you.
+I hope you find the value out of this series and know that you can always decide to go in the direction of your truth.Nothing worthwhile comes easily - but in the process, you'll discover what's inside of you.
 Sometimes, that's the biggest gift of all. #selfawareness #overcomingobstacles #facingchallengesClick To Tweet

 So whether you want to become a: